 What causes cervicitis?

 Cervicitis is often caused by sexually transmitted infections (STIs) like gonorrhea, chlamydia, trichomoniasis or herpes simplex (a virus).
-It can also be caused by other organisms that are not sexually transmitted or from reactions/irritation to latex, douches, or vaginal creams.
+It can also be caused by other organisms that are not sexually transmitted.
+Reactions or irritations to latex, douches or vaginal creams can also cause cervicitis.

 What are the symptoms?

 Symptoms of cervicitis can include:

-- bleeding or blood spotting from the vagina between periods or after sexual intercourse; or
+- Abnormal vaginal bleeding or spotting between periods or after sexual intercourse